Inclusive Engagement Techniques and Approaches

 • Schedule and conduct practice session(s) at least one week before the meeting to review the agenda and roles.

-• Arrive to the venue early for any necessary set-up.
+• Arrive at the venue early for any necessary set-up.
 Arrange seating to allow for small groups of four to nine people.

 During